1 Samuel

 Elkanah did not seem to understand what Hannah was going through.
 Finally, she could not hold it in any longer and cried out to God.

-And she made a vow, saying, 'Lord Almighty, if you will only look on your servant's misery and remember me, and not forget your servant but give her a son, then I will give him to the Lord for all the days of his life, and no razor will ever be used on his head.
+Then she took a vow; she said, "ADONAI-Tzva'ot, if you will notice how humiliated your servant is, if you will remember me and not forget your servant but will give your servant a male child, then I will give him to ADONAI for as long as he lives; and no razor will ever come on his head."

 Long hair was one of the characteristics of the Nazirite vow and a Nazarite was one who was set apart for God.
 Hannah promised the Lord that, if He gave her a son, she would give him back to God in service.
 We see her humility in this promise as it could not be easy for any woman to give up her only child.
 But, by humbling herself, her shame at not having a son would be removed.
 She would, in fact, be honored as it was quite an honor to have a son that was a priest.